electron/electron/docs/api/web-contents.md

 * `event` Event
 * `url` string

-Emitted when a user or the page wants to start navigation.
+Emitted when a user or the page wants to start navigation on the main frame.
 It can happen when the `window.location` object is changed or a user clicks a link in the page.

 This event will not emit when the navigation is started programmatically with